CGriffin81/CalebGriffin-CS898BA-FinalProject/ARCHITECTURE.md

 │  └─────────────────────────────────────────────────────────┘     │
 │                                                                   │
-│  IF stable AND not in processedCards:                             │ │    → extractCardImage(bitmap, region)                             │
+│  IF stable AND not in processedCards:                             │ │    → Expand bounding box by 20% (captures name + collector)      │
+│    → extractCardImage(bitmap, expandedRegion)                     │
 │    → onCardReady(cardBitmap, trackingId)  ←── OWNED BY MAIN     │
 │    → processedCards.add(trackingId)                               │
 │                                                                   │